 An aural hematoma is a collection of blood within the cartilage of the ear and the skin.
 This is most commonly the result of external physical trauma to the pinna (the “flap” of the ear) or self-inflicted injury from your pet’s scratching and head shaking secondary to infection of the external ear canal.
 The condition is common in dogs with chronic otitis externa and less common in cats.
 Hematoma formation has also been associated with increased capillary fragility (e.g., as seen with Cushing’s disease).

 Sources of irritation to the ear linked to the development of an aural hematoma include:

 Most animals usually have an associated infection.
 Recurrence of the condition is common if the underlying condition is not resolved.

 Swelling associated with an aural hematoma is most apparent on the concave inner surface of the pinna (Figure 1).
-The swelling is soft and warm in the early stages.
+The swelling is soft, fluid-like and warm in the early stages.
 With time, scar tissue will thicken and deform the ear, resulting in a cauliflower contracture.

 A few simple tests may be performed to make sure there is not an underlying reason for the ear being irritated or hard to heal from the bleed.

 - systemic testing for underlying causes may include